ropensci/roweb/_drafts/2017-08-24-FedData-release.md

   - FedData
 ---

-The package [FedData](https://github.com/ropensci/FedData) is now part of [rOpenSci](https://ropensci.org/).
-FedData includes functions to automate downloading geospatial data available from several federated data sources (mainly sources maintained by the US Federal government).
+The package [`FedData`](https://github.com/ropensci/FedData) has gone through software review and is now part of [rOpenSci](https://ropensci.org/). `FedData` includes functions to automate downloading geospatial data available from several federated data sources (mainly sources maintained by the US Federal government).

 Currently, the package enables extraction from six datasets: